 Ready: ICP Defined, paying customers (more required for SMB, less required for Enterprise), reasonable amount of churn, consistent sales process, cold outreach has led to customers, understanding of objections and how to overcome them.

 Do you know what your ideal customer profile is?
 If not, you’re going to send your salesperson down a lot of rabbit holes.
 They’ll waste time and burn cash.
+Check out this article on ICP in Sales for more info.

 Do you have paying customers?
 If you don’t, do not expect your first sales rep to get them.
 They might be able to but they probably wont do well.
 It’s going to be expensive and you’ll almost certainly miss out on all the benefits of talking to prospects from a founder’s perspective.

 What’s your churn?
 If you have a high rate of churn, there’s no point in bringing on a salesperson.
 Try to figure out what is causing the churn first and see if it’s solvable.
 If you can sign clients you’re doing something right and may be in a position to hire your first rep once you’ve plugged the leaky bucket.
+Otherwise you’re going to bring on clients and lose them.
+Not a recipe for success.

 Is there a consistent sales process?
 Are you able to predictably move from lead to close on a consistent basis and get clients?
 If so, you’re in a good position to hire that first rep. This is important because you will ramp your new hire more quickly, and reduce the risk of them having to figure it out.
 The process may evolve but they wont be going in blind.
+Document everything.

 Can You Afford to Hire Your First Salesperson?